printyourbrain/PrintYourBrain/README.md

 ### For usage in a container

-DISCLAIMER: You need ~4GB storage for this.
+DISCLAIMER: You need ~4GB free storage space for this.

 #### Pre-Requisites